-The school pays full regard to DfE guidance 'Keeping Children Safe in Education' 2021.
+The school pays full regard to DfE guidance 'Keeping Children Safe in Education' 2022.
 We ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult, including volunteers and staff employed by contractors.
 Safer recruitment practice includes scrutinising applicants, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and checking prohibition to teach, Disclosure and Barring checks and right to work in England checks.
-There is a list of vetting checks in appendix 7.
-All aspects of the application and interview process are set up with the principles of safer recruitment at the heart.